aidynhillyard/project-2-api/README.md

 #### MVP

-- Fully functional restroom search by city
+- Fully functional restroom search by keyword
-	- User inputs city name
+	- User inputs keyword (e.g., name of city or state)
 	- Search returns result list
 - Clicking an item in the results list populates a card with additional details
 - Card has a button to Add to My List, which adds the result to the My List route
-- My List page displays all results added to the My List, in card format, with a button to remove
+- My List route displays all results added to the My List, in card format, with a button to remove
 - Navbar with options that link to their corresponding routes

 #### PostMVP

 - "About" route that leads to an explanation of why all-gender bathrooms are important
-- More specific search functionality (instruct users to input city and state, not just city)
+- Additional instructions for obtaining more specific search results
+- Clear search results button
+- My List card contains additional information

 ## Components